 Arthub Flanders is an instance of Project Blacklight tailored towards searching and browsing through cultural heritage objects.
 The code is made available through Github.

 The Datahub is a web-based metadata aggregator.
-This applicaton aggregates and stores collection metadata from one or more providers or sources, and publishes the aggregated metadata via web-based API's.
+This application aggregates and stores collection metadata from one or more providers or sources, and publishes the aggregated metadata via web-based API’s.

 The Catmandu framework is Perl based and features an ecosystem of pluggable modules which cater to a wide array of formats and use cases.

 The Datahub Factory is a tailor-made command line tool which makes it easier to configure and monitor complex ETL (Extract, Transform, Load) pipelines.
 This toolkit is Perl based and leverages Catmandu modules under the hood.

 This command line tool is used to create ETL pipelines between collection registration systems, the Datahub and Arthub Flanders.
 The Datahub Factory is used to automatically transfer and transform collection metadata between these systems.